Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Compare the changes made in the new Code with the earlier one to find the difference.
+Compare the changes made in the new code with the earlier version to identify the differences.

 Public Sub Choices()